 Eligibility for financial aid is contingent upon minimum enrollment and scholastic performance requirements.
-Any student who has applied for or who has received financial aid should read the Academic Policies and Procedures, and Academic Disqualification, Academic Probation, and Academic Improvement Program Policies, and should consult with a financial aid counselor (not clerical staff) in Room W102 as soon as possible in advance of or following any of the following:

-1. The student plans to transfer from one program of study to another (e.g., from day to evening).
+Any student who has applied for or who has received financial aid should read the Academic Policies and Procedures, and Academic Disqualification, Academic Probation, and Academic Improvement Program Policies, and should consult with a financial aid counselor (not clerical staff) in Room W102 as soon as possible before any of the following:

-- 2. The student drops below half-time status (less than 5 units for fall/spring, less than 2 units for summer) or withdraws from school.
-For an LL.M. student, half-time is 4 units for fall/spring and 2 units for summer. - 3.
+- 1. The student transfers from one program of study to another (e.g., from the day program to the evening program). - 2.
+The student drops below half-time status (less than 5 units per semester or SCALE term, or less than 2 units for summer (less than 3 units starting in summer 2024)) or withdraws from school. - 3.
 The student repeats a course(s) for no credit or plans to sit in on a class to make up an Incomplete. - 4.
-The student plans an official leave of absence. - 5.
+The student takes an official leave of absence. - 5.
 The student is academically disqualified.
-(Please note: Once a student is academically disqualified, eligibility for all financial aid, including but not limited to scholarships, loans, grants and student employment, is lost immediately.
-Students are strongly urged to see a counselor in the Financial Aid Office to discuss the financial ramifications of this situation.) - 6.
+(Please note: Once a student is academically disqualified, eligibility for all financial aid, including but not limited to scholarships, loans, grants, and student employment, is lost immediately.
+Students are strongly urged to see a counselor in the Financial Aid Office to discuss the financial ramifications of academic disqualification.) - 6.
 The student is readmitted after academic disqualification. - 7.
-The student plans to attend another university on other than a permanent basis (i.e., visiting status, study abroad, etc.). - 8.
-The student plans to transfer to another school.
+The student plans to attend another university on a temporary basis (i.e., visiting status, study abroad, etc.). - 8.
+The student transfers to another school.